 Bachelor of Arts in Theology & Religious Studies

 The School of Theology and Religious Studies offers civil, ecclesiastical, and pastoral degrees.
 Detailed information on each degree can be found on our Graduate Programs page.

 Ecclesiastical Degrees: S.T.B., S.T.L, S.T.D. - The School of Theology and Religious Studies is an ecclesiastical faculty.
 In virtue of its accreditation by the Holy See, programs leading to certain degrees in theology are recognized as having canonical effects.
 Follow the link above for more details on ecclesiastical degrees.

 Pastoral Degrees: M.Div., D.Min. - Professional degrees designed for specific types of ministry.

-The School is organized into seven Academic Areas.
+The School is organized into Academic Areas.
 Students will apply into an area and be assigned an advisor from that area.
 While the majority of the student's courses will come from their specific area, there are many opportunities, and in some cases requirements that will take a student into the other fields.
 Follow the links below to see the respective area's page for more details.